cosc2336-ds-alg/assg07/README.md

    your function.

-For step 5, lets say you created an array of integers named `concatenatedValues` that has is of size `concatenatedSize`.
+For step 5, lets say you created an array of integers named `concatenatedValues` that is of size `concatenatedSize`.
 Then you would dynamically allocate a new list using the array based constructor, like

 ```c++
 List* concatenatedList = new List(concatenatedSize, concatenatedValues);
 ```

-The result as shown here, as always, is a pointer to the newly allocated List that is now on the heap.
+The result as shown here is a pointer to the newly allocated List that is now on the heap.
 You can return this dynamically allocated reference by dereferencing the pointer